KostasTem/AnimalTrackingAPI/README.md

 # AnimalTrackingAPI

-This API serves as the backend for the Animal Tracking App
+This project is a Spring Boot API that serves as the backend for the Animal Tracking App